Frequently Asked Questions

 Q: Who is Round Table Mentor open to?

-A: Any unagented writers.
+A: Any unagented writers who have not been previously agented or traditionally published (self-published is fine).
 We also accept unagented author-illustrators and illustrators of graphic novels, picture books, etc.

 Q: Are you open to international MENTEES?